-The role of a HR business partner is critical for streamlining all human resource management activities of an organization.
-When applying for this position, you need to do everything in your power to wow the hiring manager.
+The role of an HR business partner is critical for streamlining all human resource management activities of an organization.
+When applying for this position, you need to do everything in your power to wow the HR manager.
 A good starting point is to look at HR business partner resume examples for some inspiration.

 To help you out, in this article, I’ll share the top sources from where you can download HR business partner resume templates (or just use them as examples to get inspired).